Grupo Aeroportuario del Pacífico (NYSE:PAC) Upgraded by TheStreet to B

-TheStreet upgraded shares of Grupo Aeroportuario del Pacífico (NYSE:PAC – Get Rating) from a c rating to a b rating in a research note released on Friday morning, TheStreetRatingsTable reports.
+TheStreet upgraded shares of Grupo Aeroportuario del Pacífico (NYSE:PAC – Get Rating) from a c rating to a b rating in a research note issued to investors on Friday, TheStreetRatingsTable reports.

-A number of other brokerages have also recently issued reports on PAC.
-JPMorgan Chase & Co. cut Grupo Aeroportuario del Pacífico from a neutral rating to an underweight rating in a research note on Tuesday, May 3rd.
-StockNews.com assumed coverage on Grupo Aeroportuario del Pacífico in a research note on Thursday, March 31st.
-They set a hold rating on the stock.
-Zacks Investment Research upgraded Grupo Aeroportuario del Pacífico from a sell rating to a hold rating and set a $163.00 price objective on the stock in a research note on Wednesday, April 20th.
-Bradesco Corretora cut Grupo Aeroportuario del Pacífico to a hold rating and set a $150.00 price objective on the stock. in a research note on Tuesday, February 8th.
-Finally, Citigroup increased their price target on Grupo Aeroportuario del Pacífico from $150.00 to $169.00 and gave the company a buy rating in a research note on Monday, March 28th.
-Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat, Grupo Aeroportuario del Pacífico presently has an average rating of Hold and a consensus target price of $151.50.
+Several other equities analysts also recently issued reports on the stock.
+UBS Group downgraded shares of Grupo Aeroportuario del Pacífico from a neutral rating to a sell rating in a report on Friday, January 28th.
+Zacks Investment Research upgraded shares of Grupo Aeroportuario del Pacífico from a sell rating to a hold rating and set a $163.00 price objective on the stock in a report on Wednesday, April 20th.
+Bradesco Corretora downgraded shares of Grupo Aeroportuario del Pacífico to a hold rating and set a $150.00 price objective on the stock. in a report on Tuesday, February 8th.
+Citigroup upped their price objective on shares of Grupo Aeroportuario del Pacífico from $150.00 to $169.00 and gave the company a buy rating in a report on Monday, March 28th.
+Finally, JPMorgan Chase & Co. downgraded shares of Grupo Aeroportuario del Pacífico from a neutral rating to an underweight rating in a report on Tuesday, May 3rd.
+Two analysts have rated the stock with a sell rating, four have assigned a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Grupo Aeroportuario del Pacífico currently has a consensus rating of Hold and an average target price of $151.50.

-The company also recently disclosed a semi-annual dividend, which will be paid on Thursday, May 26th.
-Shareholders of record on Friday, May 13th will be issued a $3.1502 dividend.
+The company also recently announced a semi-annual dividend, which will be paid on Thursday, May 26th.
+Investors of record on Friday, May 13th will be given a $3.1502 dividend.
+The ex-dividend date of this dividend is Thursday, May 12th.
 This represents a yield of 2.5%.
-The ex-dividend date of this dividend is Thursday, May 12th.
-Grupo Aeroportuario del Pacífico’s dividend payout ratio is 100.86%.
+Grupo Aeroportuario del Pacífico’s dividend payout ratio is currently 100.86%.

-A number of hedge funds and other institutional investors have recently modified their holdings of PAC.
-BNP Paribas Arbitrage SA grew its holdings in shares of Grupo Aeroportuario del Pacífico by 13.5% during the 1st quarter.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Capital International Sarl boosted its position in Grupo Aeroportuario del Pacífico by 4.8% in the 1st quarter.
+Capital International Sarl now owns 11,737 shares of the transportation company’s stock worth $1,892,000 after purchasing an additional 534 shares in the last quarter.
+Capital International Investors purchased a new stake in Grupo Aeroportuario del Pacífico in the 1st quarter worth approximately $6,691,000.
+Capital Group Private Client Services Inc. boosted its position in Grupo Aeroportuario del Pacífico by 13.3% in the 1st quarter.
+Capital Group Private Client Services Inc. now owns 18,502 shares of the transportation company’s stock worth $2,983,000 after purchasing an additional 2,166 shares in the last quarter.
+BNP Paribas Arbitrage SA boosted its position in Grupo Aeroportuario del Pacífico by 13.5% in the 1st quarter.
 BNP Paribas Arbitrage SA now owns 723 shares of the transportation company’s stock worth $117,000 after purchasing an additional 86 shares in the last quarter.
-UBS Group AG boosted its stake in Grupo Aeroportuario del Pacífico by 5.0% in the first quarter.
-UBS Group AG now owns 1,883 shares of the transportation company’s stock valued at $304,000 after buying an additional 90 shares in the last quarter.
-Raymond James Financial Services Advisors Inc. boosted its stake in Grupo Aeroportuario del Pacífico by 5.0% in the fourth quarter.
-Raymond James Financial Services Advisors Inc. now owns 2,100 shares of the transportation company’s stock valued at $289,000 after buying an additional 100 shares in the last quarter.
-American Century Companies Inc. boosted its stake in Grupo Aeroportuario del Pacífico by 5.5% in the third quarter.
-American Century Companies Inc. now owns 2,735 shares of the transportation company’s stock valued at $318,000 after buying an additional 143 shares in the last quarter.
-Finally, Advisor Group Holdings Inc. boosted its stake in Grupo Aeroportuario del Pacífico by 12.7% in the first quarter.
-Advisor Group Holdings Inc. now owns 1,268 shares of the transportation company’s stock valued at $204,000 after buying an additional 143 shares in the last quarter.
-12.68% of the stock is currently owned by hedge funds and other institutional investors.
+Finally, Virtu Financial LLC purchased a new stake in Grupo Aeroportuario del Pacífico in the 1st quarter worth approximately $221,000.
+Institutional investors and hedge funds own 12.68% of the company’s stock.

 Grupo Aeroportuario del Pacífico Company Profile (Get Rating)